KJ898911/OneBanc_Assignment/README.md

 Step 4: After Live server has been successfully installed.
 Open the "index.html" file in the project folder using "VS Code".
-       "index.html" can be found in the project here => www.samsung.com / in / smartphones / galaxy-note20 / index.html (NOTE:- These are project folder names)
+       "index.html" can be found in the project here in the following directory=> www.samsung.com > in > smartphones > galaxy-note20 > index.html (NOTE:- These are project folder names)

 Step 5: After you have opened index.html in VS code click "Go live" button in the botton right corner of the VS code window.